RobVanProd/Aero/tutorials/02-core-features.md

     let number = 7;

     if number < 5 {
-        io::println("Condition was true: number is less than 5");
+        println!("Condition was true: number is less than 5");
     } else if number < 10 {
-        io::println("Condition was true: number is less than 10 but not less than 5");
+        println!("Condition was true: number is less than 10 but not less than 5");
     } else {
-        io::println("Condition was false: number is 10 or greater");
+        println!("Condition was false: number is 10 or greater");
     }

     // `if` is an expression, so you can use it in `let` statements: